Fly on the Wings of Love: Certifications

+Cover versions

 XTM and DJ Chucky version

 In 2000, Spanish dance act XTM recorded and released a version of the song featuring DJ Chucky and vocals from Annia.
 It became a hit between 2000 and 2003, peaking at number two in Spain, number one in Ireland, and number eight in the United Kingdom.

 Chart performance

-Upon its release in Spain, the song reached number two on the PROMUSICAE chart on 20 January 2001, behind "Love Don't Cost a Thing" by Jennifer Lopez.
+Upon its release in Spain, the song reached number two on the AFYVE chart on 20 January 2001.
 It stayed in the top 20 for nine weeks.

 Two years after its original release, on 26 May 2003, the cover was released in the United Kingdom.
 It debuted at number nine on the UK Singles Chart on the week beginning 1 June, then reached its peak of number eight the next week.
 Over the next ten weeks, the song fluctuated around the top 20, eventually spending two more weeks at number eight before dropping out of the top 20 on 24 August and the top 100 on 12 October.
 Due to its longevity on the UK chart, "Fly on the Wings of Love" finished 2003 as the country's 32nd best-selling single, outselling every song that peaked at numbers four to seven.
-It eventually received a Silver certification from the British Phonographic Industry in 2016 for sales and streams of over 200,000.
+It eventually received a Silver certification from the British Phonographic Industry (BPI) in 2016 for sales and streams of over 200,000.

 The song was also highly successful on the Scottish Singles Chart, where it entered and spent four weeks at its peak of number three.
 It spent 12 weeks in the top 10, 16 in the top 40, and 20 in the top 100.
-In Ireland, where it reached number one for two weeks in August 2003, spent 24 weeks in the top 50, and ended 2003 as Ireland's 11th highest-selling single.
-The cover found moderate success in the Netherlands, climbing to number 31 in February 2004 and logging 19 weeks on the Dutch Singles Chart.
+In Ireland, the single reached number one for two weeks in August 2003, spent 24 weeks in the top 50, and ended 2003 as Ireland's 11th highest-selling single.
+The cover found moderate success in the Netherlands, climbing to number 31 in February 2004 and logging 19 weeks on the Single Top 100 chart.